The 17 Elements And Principles Of A Good Design

 One of the most fundamental elements of design would be the line.
 In graphic design, this is any two points that are connected.
 Lines come in handy when you need to divide spaces and draw the eye to a particular area of the design.

-Whether they are organic or geometric, shapes can add a lot of interest to a design if you know how and where to place them.
+Whether they are organic or geometric, shapes can add a lot of intrigue to a design if you know how and where to place them.
 Geometric shapes are defined by uniform proportions.
 Think of circles, squares, and triangles.
 Organic shapes have less well-defined edges, and have free-flowing proportions.
 When it comes to organic shapes there are no rules.
 Think of wiggly and blob-type shapes that don’t fit into particular categories.

 Whether geometric or organic, shapes can be intentionally included or formed naturally, around elements.
 They can be defined by boundaries, lines and colors and will often highlight a part of a design.
+And they can even be used to create visual metaphors in a design.

 They certainly are integral parts of a design.
 But it’s important to remember that design is a bit of an art and a science.
 While the elements and principles of a good design are important to know and follow, design also requires effective storytelling.
 As a result, each design will be different and for that reason, what constitutes the basic principles for each design can also differ.
 So be sure to share the story of your brand, and the goals of your designs with your designers.
 And together you’ll produce creatives that help you engage your audience.